-The 2nd page of this document has sight words that are slightly irregular.
+The last 3 pages of bookmarks, starting with 8-1, have sight words that are slightly irregular.
 All but 5 of them can be learned phonetically with the additional of a few simple rules and explanations.
 To teach a word that has a sound change from what would be expected, have your student sound the word out after explaining the exception.
 For example, for said you say, "ai normally makes the long a sound, ay.
 In this word it makes the short e sound of eh.
 Then, you sound it out for them: /s//e//d/" Then, have them try to sound it out.
 The word has should be approached the same way: "s normally says sss, in this word it makes the z sound, /z/."
 Then, have the student sound it out, gently reminding them "s says /z/ in this word" if they forget.